Arterial Assisted Stretching

 When the practitioner gently pulls on an artery, the artery gently pulls back.

 Arteries have elastic and muscular layers.
-When the practitioner pulls on the
+When the practitioner pulls on the restricted vessel(s), they pull back.

 The practitioner lets them win the “Tug-of-War.”

 The practitioner pulls on the arteries and the arteries pull back.
-Then the arteries
+Then the arteries relax, and blood flow increases.

 This “Tug-of-War” only lasts a few seconds.

-In the end, there is complete relaxation without any resistance noticed in the arteries in the heart and you may palpate a significant increase in blood flow.
+In the end, there is complete relaxation without any resistance noticed in the arteries in the heart, and you may palpate a significant increase in blood flow.

 HOW TO SCREEN FOR SCOLIOSIS